Spoiler (media)

-A spoiler is an element of a disseminated summary or description of any narrative that reveals plot elements, with the implication that the experience of discovering the plot naturally, as the creator intended it, has been spoiled.
-Typically, the details of the conclusion of the plot, including the climax and ending, are especially regarded as spoiler material.
+A spoiler is an element of a disseminated summary or description of a media narrative that reveals significant plot elements, with the implication that the experience of discovering the plot naturally, as the creator intended it, has been robbed ("spoiled") of its full effect.
+Typically, the conclusion of a plot, including the climax and ending, is regarded as highly susceptible to spoilers.
 Plot twists are also prone to spoilers.

-More broadly, the term can also be used to refer to any piece of information, regarding any part of a given media, that a potential consumer was not intended to know beforehand.
+Any narrative medium can produce spoilers, although they are usually associated with movies and television shows.
+Some people attempt to avoid being "spoiled" while others seek out spoilers to learn as much as possible about a narrative before experiencing it.
+Spoilers have become more common in the present day with the rise of social media, which provides an outlet for people to spread spoilers.

+There are three types of spoilers: short spoilers, long spoilers, and thematic spoilers.
+Short spoilers reveal the plot ending in a very brief and less detailed manner, without any summary or explanation of themes in the story, typically spanning one to three sentences.
+Long spoilers usually provide more context and range between two and five sentences.
+They provide a summary and reveal the ending of a story.
+Lastly, thematic spoilers reveal a story's unifying theme as well as providing a synopsis of the plot and revealing the ending.
+They range from three to six sentences in length.
+The general consensus is that there are only negative effects of spoilers.
+However, research shows that it is short and long spoilers that can cause negative effects, while thematic spoilers generally have a positive effect.

 History

-One of the first print uses of the term was in the April 1971 issue of National Lampoon, in which an article by Doug Kenney entitled "Spoilers" revealed the endings of famous films and movies.
-Kenney wrote: "Spoilers!
+The first print use of the term spoiler with its modern meaning was in the April 1971 issue of National Lampoon, in which the article "Spoilers," by Doug Kenney, revealed the endings of famous films and novels.
+Kenney wrote, "Spoilers!
 What are they?
-Simply the trick ending to every mystery novel and movie you’re ever liable to see.
+Simply the trick ending to every mystery novel and movie you're ever liable to see.
 Saves time and money!"

-The term spoiler was introduced in the early days of the Internet, and came to prominence in newsgroup conversations.
-It is still common in internet articles and social media discussions.
-Early rules of netiquette insisted that spoilers could and should be normally avoided, but if the posting of "spoiling" information was unavoidable, it be preceded by a warning such as "SPOILER ALERT", or the spoiler itself has to be masked so that it can not be visible to any but those keen for details and not fazed at the thought of such potentially plot-revealing information.

-Sometimes, these warnings are omitted, accidentally or deliberately, and some unwitting readers have had literature, films, television programmes and other works that they were looking forward to experiencing "spoiled".
+The term first appeared on the Internet in 1979 before becoming common in Usenet newsgroups by the late 1980s.
+According to the rules of netiquette, spoilers should be preceded by a warning of some kind.
+Sometimes, these warnings are omitted, accidentally or deliberately, resulting in unwitting readers having literature, films, television programs, and other works that they were looking forward to experiencing spoiled.

 Website policies and features

-Wikipedia discloses spoilers in its articles without giving advance warning, although it previously did give such warning before 2006.
-Mathew Prichard, the grandson of Agatha Christie, criticized Wikipedia for giving away spoilers in the play The Mousetrap.
-Andrew Jarecki, the producer of the documentary Catfish, argued that Wikipedia should have spoiler alerts.
-The ending had been posted on Wikipedia before its theatrical release because the film had been shown at the 2010 Sundance Film Festival.
-Jay Walsh, a Wikimedia Foundation spokesperson, said that Wikipedia is intended to be an exhaustive knowledge source, so it would have spoilers.
+Wikipedia discloses spoilers in its articles without giving advance warning.
+Mathew Prichard criticized Wikipedia for presenting spoilers for his grandmother's play The Mousetrap.
+Andrew Jarecki argued that Wikipedia should have spoiler alerts; the ending of Catfish, a documentary he had produced, was posted on Wikipedia before its theatrical release because the film was shown at the 2010 Sundance Film Festival.
+Jay Walsh, a Wikimedia Foundation spokesperson, said that Wikipedia is meant to be an exhaustive knowledge source and thus must contain spoilers.

-Some internet forums and reference sites, such as the IMDb FAQ section, have optional spoiler tags covering major plot details.
-The information underneath may be revealed by highlighting the text or, in the case of IMDb, rolling over the spoiler tag.

-There are some applications that prevent users from reading spoilers, such as TVShow Time's Google Chrome extension, which, once set up, blocks posts on social media about episodes that the user has not seen.